 The city rests on the banks of the River Derwent and on the slopes of Kunanyi (Mount Wellington).
 There’s plenty of rich culture and history to discover, as well a few attractions worthy of your Tasmania trip.

-Bruny Island is often recommended as a must-visit destination for travellers arriving to Tasmania.
-The truth is, this 362-square kilometre island encapsulates a lot of what Tasmania is all about.
-Here, you’ll find abundant wildlife, sweeping vistas, awesome trails and of course, world-renowned produce.
+Bruny Island is often recommended as a must-visit destination for first-time travellers in Tasmania.
+The truth is, this 362-square-kilometre island encapsulates a lot of what Tasmania is all about.
+Here, you’ll find abundant wildlife, sweeping vistas, awesome trails and of course, world-renowned produce and food!

 Some stand-out activities and attractions on this iconic Tasmanian island include the Fluted Cape walk, the Mars Bluff archway, the Neck Lookout, the world-renowned Bruny Island cruise and the rare chance to spot an albino wallaby!